 Ned mentions Barra, one of Robert's bastards, in front of Robert and Cersei.
 In the next book, we learn Cersei has had her killed.
 She might not have even known about Barra if Ned hadn't mentioned it.

 It is heavily implied that Theon has been gelded by Ramsay.
 Then there is the line: "Lord Ramsay never took anything but skin unless you begged for it."

 On the suggestion of 'Reek' Theon has a pair of farmer's children killed so he can pass the bodies off as belonging to Rickon and Bran.
 Theon reflect's that he slept with the farmer's wife a few times.
-Given that one of the boys is young enough to pass for Rickon, Theon may well be guilty of infanticide on top of everything else.
+Given that one of the boys is young enough to pass for Rickon, Theon may well be guilty of infanticide and Offing the Offspring on top of everything else.

 Littlefinger tells Ned that Starks melt when they come below the neck.
 This makes sense with the whole "Starks as ice" thing they've got going, but also remember that Ned's father was burned alive when he went to King's Landing.